emmercm/www/src/blog/_pin-gha-action-digests.md

 - **The repository is already compromised.**

-  Pinning only works if you trust the committed code, but if the code is already malicious, the
+  Pinning only works if you trust the committed code, but if the code is already malicious, then pinning won't save you.

+- **Automatic updates can newly expose you.**

+  See the note above about how newly pushed Git version tags that contain malicious code

 Commit SHA pinning is based around trust that you